Organic Beer: What Is It & How Is It Made?

 Get to know our organic IPA

-We embarked on this limited edition run, not only in celebration of the much awaited Summer of ‘21, but also to challenge supply chains by successfully sourcing organic, British grown ingredients from base to cap.
+Our organic IPA has started as a limited edition run, not only in celebration of the much awaited Summer of ‘21, but also to challenge supply chains by successfully sourcing organic, British grown ingredients from base to cap.

 The hop-forward style of the India Pale Ale has exotic roots, with hops traditionally added in excess to naturally preserve the beer on its way to the British Empire, destined to quench the thirst of those struggling in the Indian heat.
 With hops commonly sourced from far flung places, our aim was to refocus the story of this 2.3% Organic IPA to remain firmly on home soil.
 A nod to the untapped power of regenerative British farming.